martenlienen/rfc6902-json-diff-js/README.md

 The current implementation only uses the `add`, `remove` and `replace` operation.
 Usage of `move` and `copy` can and may be added later and I am always open for pull requests, but they are not needed to generate patches for every possible modification.
-Your patches will just be a bit bigger, than they would be with `move` and `copy`.
+Your patches will just be a bit bigger than they would be with `move` and `copy`.

 Arrays are diffed with the